 Mankind, in this mental state devoid of virtuous thoughts, seeks after drastically different things than before.
 For fame and gain, people resort to killing, arson, and framing.
 All that matters to them is money, not friends or family.
 Human relationships completely hinge now on money.
 You thus see unconscionable and outrageous acts of every sort being committed for money.
 Products, promotional items, and sound and video recordings that promote promiscuous sex are everywhere.
 For money, people will harm others without hesitation and produce, traffic, and sell drugs.
 Those miserable drug addicts will stop at nothing—stealing, robbing, and cheating others for money—to buy those expensive drugs.
 Television programs, newspapers, magazines, and literary works are full of casual sex.
 People go so far as to commit incest across generational lines.
 Repulsive homosexual behavior meanwhile bespeaks of a filthy, deviant state of mind that lacks rationality.
 Organized crime is so rampant there is no place it doesn’t reach, yet it appeals to young people who, driven by their demonic side, crave violence.
 Crime bosses have become the objects of admiration, and people flock to them.

 Many great awakened ones and prophets previously predicted that mankind would at this time have a massive disaster to worry about.
 Today’s mankind is even worse than what the prophets predicted, and good people are ever fewer.
 Because of the many wrongs people did over the course of their many lives, and the enormous karma they thus accrued, people meet with trouble the moment they step out the door.
 But they don’t realize that they are now paying for the wrong they did in their previous lives and eliminating that karma.
 When others mistreat them, they don’t show tolerance or forbearance.
 Rather, they think, “You wronged me, then I’ll do even worse to you.
-I won’t fight with people unless I’m provoked, but when that happens, I’ll be sure get them back, and more.”
+I won’t fight with people unless I’m provoked, but when that happens, I’ll be sure to get them back, and more.”
 So they then accrue new karma before paying off the old, and the karma on their bodies mounts to a terrifying extent!
 Human morality is sliding downwards rapidly and is on the verge of dire peril.
 Everyone, life after life, has in fact been adding fuel to the fire of human morality’s great demise.
 Each time the world has met with disaster, it has been a time when human moral values had vanished.
-Such is what transpires in the period of the final kalpa.
+This is what transpires in the period of the final kalpa.

 My truly cultivating disciples, what I have taught you is a Fa with which one may cultivate Buddhahood or the Dao.
 Yet you air grievances with me when things that ordinary people deem important don’t go your way, rather than being worried about your own inability to let go of human attachments.
 Is that cultivation?
 Letting go of human attachments is a mortal test on your way to becoming a truly superior being.
 Every disciple who does true cultivation must pass it, for it is the dividing line between cultivator and ordinary person.

 You fell here from a world that is holy and pure, a realm glorious beyond compare, because you developed attachments at that level.
 But after falling into a world that is, by comparison, utterly filthy, instead of hastening your steps as you cultivate back, you hold on to filthy things in this foul world and refuse to let go, and even agonize over petty losses.
 Do you realize that for the sake of your salvation the Buddha once begged for alms among ordinary people?
-And today I open this great door and teach the Great Law in order to save you.
+Today I open this great door and teach the Great Law in order to save you.
 I have never regarded the countless ordeals I have gone through as hardship.
 So what could you possibly have that can’t be let go?
 Can you carry those things that you can’t let go of through the gates of heaven?

 I once told some students that the presence of overly drastic thoughts means thought-karma is at work, yet now many students blame all inadequate thoughts that come up in ordinary circumstances on thought-karma.
 That’s not right.
 If you no longer had any bad thoughts of your own, what would be left for you to cultivate?
 If you were that pure, wouldn’t you be a Buddha?
 We are dealing with a wrong perception.
 Only when your mind fiercely projects filthy thoughts or curses Teacher, Dafa, other people, etc. and you cannot purge or suppress them is it thought-karma.
 There is also some thought-karma that is weak, but it is different from regular thoughts or ideas.
 You must get this straight.

 Muddy and turbid is the human world; fish eyes are confused with pearls.
 Quietly, unannounced, must the Tathagata descend to the world.
 As he spreads the Fa, meddling by wicked practices is sure to ensue.
 Dao and demonic spread in parallel, together inhabiting the earth.
-Discernment (wu) is key when true and false are mingled.
+Discernment is key when true and false are mingled.
 It takes a superior being to tell them apart.
 Indeed, there are predestined ones who will, with their capacity to discern, come in steady succession, entering the Way and gaining the Fa.
 Knowing upright from evil, they will obtain the true scriptures, unburden their bodies, enrich their wisdom, fill their hearts, and sail smoothly aboard the Vessel of Fa.
 How marvelous!
 Diligent, sparing no effort, straight to Consummation they progress.

 Those who are lost in the world, struggling to discern, live for money and die for power, finding pleasure or worry in but a trifling profit; doggedly they vie and fight, creating karma all their lives.
 Should such a person hear this Fa he is sure to laugh, with the word “nonsense” rolling off his tongue; his mind is sure to find it hard to understand or believe.
 Such is the inferior man; hard is he to save.
 So voluminous is his karma that it encases his body, seals off his wisdom, and renders his original nature no more.